 If organized tours are more your style, here are some tour recommendations.

 11 Day Trip going to 10+ destinations on North and South Island of New Zealand for USD 2,999, starting in Auckland and ending in Queenstown.

 21 day trip going to 14+ destinations on North and South Island for USD 3,199 starting in Auckland and ending in Wellington.

 16 day trip starting in Sydney ending in Queenstown for USD 3,570.

 22 day trip going to almost ALL the best spots on the North and South Island for USD 5,605.

 17 day trip starting in Nadi and ending in Queenstown covering 14+ destinations for USD 4,720.

 General Tips on New Zealand Travel

 - Renting your own car or campervan to explore the country is by far the best way to see New Zealand and car rental companies are very flexible about where you can pick up and drop off rental cars if you want to travel using a combination of car, domestic flights and long-distance coach.
+Domestic flights can get booked up quickly and can be expensive last-minute so book well in advance.
 Shop around a little and find something that suits your budget.

 - Pack sensibly for the weather with plenty of layers in winter.
 Carry a majority of active wear as you will be outdoors a lot and you’ll need comfortable clothes and hiking shoes.
 In smaller towns, you won’t feel the need to dress up too much, smart casuals will do.